SamRichell/Volunteer-Database/README.md

 # Volunteer-Database
-A database system built for a local volunteer organisation
+A database system built for a local volunteer organisation for my Computer Science A-Level helping me achieve a grade A

+# What I Learnt
+- Basic PHP
+- Basic HTML
+- TKinter
+- Manipulating a sqlite file with python and php